Bridgeport, Nebraska

 Bridgeport is a city in Morrill County, Nebraska, United States.
 The population was 1,454 at the 2020 census.
 It is the county seat of Morrill County.

 History

-Bridgeport got its start in the year 1899, following construction of the Chicago, Burlington and Quincy Railroad through the territory.
+Bridgeport got its start in the year 1899, following the construction of the Chicago, Burlington and Quincy Railroad through the territory.
 The town that sprang up took its name from a bridge over the North Platte River.
 Bridgeport was incorporated as a village in 1901.